By Kaitlyn Ersek on Jul 28, 2015 11:00:00 AM

-According to superintendent, Matthew Boyd, “Orchid Island is an atypical environment.”
-It’s in a microclimate all of it’s own, with sandy soils and an ever present sea wind that keeps the soil dry.
+According to the superintendent, Matthew Boyd, “Orchid Island is an atypical environment.”
+It’s in a microclimate all of its own, with sandy soils and an ever-present sea wind that keeps the soil dry.
 It makes nurturing the course a challenge but one Boyd takes pleasure in.

 Increasing turf rooting

 The first thing Boyd noticed after starting Holganix in 2014 was “deeper, denser rooting on greens.”

 Initially, he also saw improved playability due to increased consistency on his greens, and less disease than in years past (although he admits that it’s hard to quantify reductions in disease due to variability in past years).

 Improving CEC Levels and C:N Ratio

 Perhaps the easiest way to sum up Boyd’s superintendent style is data enthusiastic.
 He constantly monitors the course’s progress and has teamed up with an agronomist to better research and customize his agronomic program.

 When it comes to Holganix, the thing that blew Boyd away were his soil analysis results which were taken one year after incorporating the Holganix program along with other various organic profile amendments.
 Included in the data summary were huge improvements to Cation Exchange Capacity (CEC) along with the soil organic carbon to nitrogen ratio.